codedazur/toolkit/packages/react-dictionary/README.md

   dictionaries,
   defaultLocale,
 }: LocaleProviderProps) {
+  /**
+   * On the server, initialize to the default locale.
+In the browser, initialize
+   * to the value from localStorage or fall back to the default.
+   */
   const [locale, setLocale] = useState<Locale>(() => {
-    // On the server, return the default.
-In the browser, get from localStorage or return default. if (typeof window === "undefined") {
+    if (typeof window === "undefined") {
       return defaultLocale;
     }